jspsych/jspsych-contrib/packages/extension-countdown/docs/jspsych-countdown.md

 # countdown

-This extension adds a countdown for a trial.
+This extension adds a countdown during a trial.

 ## Parameters